 Given that it’s slap-bang in the middle of Europe, Austria is not a difficult place to travel to!
-In fact, seven countries are on its borders, so you can easily travel in by train from Germany, Italy, Prague, Budapest or Switzerland.
+In fact, seven countries are on its borders, so you can easily travel by train from Germany, Italy, Prague, Budapest or Switzerland.
 It’s the perfect stop-off on a train adventure around Europe, in fact.
-Vienna is a huge international airport so there are lots of direct flights there from around the world, while Salzburg, Innsbruck, Graz and Linz also have airports.
+Vienna is a huge international airport, so there are lots of direct flights there from around the world, while Salzburg, Innsbruck, Graz, and Linz also have airports.

 When you’re planning your days, aim to arrive at your sleeping spot late and to leave early.
 You’re trying to leave no trace, remember, and not cause any disturbance to other people who use the land, so you don’t want to linger.
 Give yourself enough time to unpack and get comfy before it’s dark, then get up with the sun the next day.